Wimbledon 2018 Results: Thursday Winners, Scores, Stats and Singles Draw Update

 Serena Williams’ unforced error count in her last four matches @Wimbledon: 3R: 19 4R: 11 QF: 9 SF: 7 #Wimbledon

-It is some achievement for Williams who now has another landmark in sight.
+It is some achievement for Williams, who now has another landmark in sight.
 A win on Saturday would see her equal Margaret Court's all-time record of 24 Grand Slam titles.

-Wimbledon 2018: Seven-time champion Serena Williams beats Julia Gorges 6-2 6-4 to reach the final
+Nadal v Djokovic provides the main course after battle of the big servers